mslot/IRCSharp/readme.markdown

 Known bugs
 ----------
 This is an alpha release!!
 So there is many UNKNOWN bugs.
 Be aware that this bot does not yet handle:

-Netsplits
++ Netsplits
-Mass querying the bot (and flooding the channel)
++ Mass querying the bot (and flooding the channel)

 Tested with
 -----------
 I have written some unit tests to support the two parsers.
 I have only tests the minimum required so I can get the bot up and running.
-If bugs is detected, let me know and I will patch the bot and update the tests.
+If bugs is detected, let me know and I will patch the bot and

++ Update the tests.
-The bot is only tested on Quakenet.
++ The bot is only tested on Quakenet.

 License
 -------